AriaSalvatrice/AriaModules/README.md

 If you send triggers to the directional inputs at the exact same time, only one will be accepted.
 The default priority is:
 **Forward⯈**, **Up⯅**, **Down⯆**, **⯇Back**.
 If you want a different priority, you can patch logic gates with modules such as [Count Modula's](https://github.com/countmodula/VCVRackPlugins) to do that.
 If the priorities aren't working as expected, do not forget that every single cable a signal travels through adds at least one sample of delay, so your triggers might not be actually simultaneous.

 Darius has a simple panel, easily understood features, and is impossible to truly tame - by design.
-It is meant to be easy to learn, suprising to use, and fun to master.
+It is meant to be easy to learn, surprising to use, and fun to master.
 It can be used as a melody sequencer, an arpeggiator, a source of modulation, a drum sequencer, even as a worthless waveshaper.
 Many of its apparent limitations can be overcome with a bit of creative patching.
 It works wonderfully with [stoermelder PackOne](https://github.com/stoermelder/vcvrack-packone)'s [CV-MAP](https://github.com/stoermelder/vcvrack-packone/blob/v1/docs/CVMap.md) and [8FACE](https://github.com/stoermelder/vcvrack-packone/blob/v1/docs/EightFace.md) to give you CV control over the knobs and add multiple preset banks.

 Darius is named after the eponymous arcade shoot-em-up game series, known for its surreal visuals, its fish-themed enemies, its [unique soundtracks](https://www.youtube.com/watch?v=6FEdlAL3bX0), its multi-display arcade cabinets, and for allowing the player to select their route through the game via a branching map.